uberspark/uberspark/docs/verify-build-install-libs.rst

     make verify-ubersparklibs

-Note: The verification typically takes a few minutes to complete and should finally terminate with a success message.
+.. note:: The verification typically takes a few minutes to complete and should finally
+          terminate with a success message.

 Building |uspark| Libraries